 - Any one of the following after alternate explanations have been excluded: fever [> 37.9°C (100°F) or a 1.5° C (2.4°F) increase above baseline on at least two occasions over the past 12 hours], flank pain, shaking chills, new onset delirium

 How to collect a urine culture: Don’t collect urine specimens that are likely to be contaminated (not urine hat or catheter bag).
-Use approved sterile collection container.
-Non-catheterized residents should have a midstream urine if they are able, or alternatively a urine sample collected through intermittent catheterization.
-Catheterized residents should have a new urinary catheter placed before collecting the first void if catheter has remained in place for more than 14 days.
+Use an approved sterile collection container.
+Non-catheterized residents should have a midstream urine if they are able, or alternatively, a urine sample collected through intermittent catheterization.
+Catheterized residents should have a new urinary catheter placed before collecting the first void if the catheter has remained in place for more than 14 days.

-When to treat: Don’t initiate antimicrobial therapy empirically without a strong clinical suspicion of a UTI and until after the appropriate urine specimen has been collected (assuming laboratory pick-up within 24 hours), unless resident is hemodynamically unstable.
+When to treat: Don’t initiate antimicrobial therapy empirically without a strong clinical suspicion of a UTI and until after the appropriate urine specimen has been collected (assuming laboratory pick-up within 24 hours), unless the resident is hemodynamically unstable.

-Please note that these are clinical criteria validated for diagnosis for a UTI and differ from criteria that are used for surveillance
+Please note that these are clinical criteria validated for the diagnosis for a UTI and differ from criteria that are used for surveillance